absmohamed/JS-intro/Mongoose/README.md

 _How do we need to change the others?_

-Try to make those changes now so we can test as we change the other CRUD implementations.
+We'll have to make similar changes to the other tests, using `exec` to execute the queries that are returned from the utilities functions, awaiting their completion, and handling the assertion in the callback function passed to `exec`.

 ## Using Post.find to get a specific post by id